MingzhenY/Projects/Awari/README.md

 Like Adi, it is possible to end up in an infinite loop(also not mentioned in the book).
 In this case, the stones not in a marked pit are ignored.

+10.Added the game Bechi

+11.Fixed a bug that some code thinks "#" is invalid move.
+A "#" move means the player passes the turn.

 ## Future Work